Brand Names: Navelbine

 What happens if I miss a dose (Navelbine)?

 Call your doctor for instructions if you miss an appointment for your vinorelbine injection.

 What happens if I overdose (Navelbine)?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose symptoms may include white patches or sores in your mouth or throat, painful swallowing, heartburn, severe constipation, and stomach pain.

 What should I avoid while receiving vinorelbine (Navelbine)?

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

 Do not receive a "live" vaccine while using vinorelbine, and avoid coming into contact with anyone who has recently received a live vaccine.
 There is a chance that the virus could be passed on to you.
-Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).
+Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

 What other drugs will affect vinorelbine (Navelbine)?